| Artist’s Notes

 We, in our communities of faith, are a procession of stories, stories both unique and shared, stories connected to those who have gone before us and those who will come after us.
-We gather in celebration of and respect for each person's story and in expectation and awe of the story we are becoming together.
+The theologian, Professor Alejandro Garcia-Rivera (1951-2010), wrote, "THE PROCESSION invites us to join its imagination and, in doing so, we also become part of THE PROCESSION.
+Our living story commingles with the little stories of the Mission and, then, somehow we realize that our story is part of a larger story, a Big Story of Heaven coming to Earth and bringing forth new life."
+We gather in celebration of, and respect for, each person's story and in expectation and awe of the story we are becoming together.
 This is the reality I seek to touch upon in this work.

 Noted historian, Howard Zinn, offers this reflection: “What we choose to emphasize in this [our] complex history will determine our lives.
 If we see only the worst, it destroys our capacity to do something.
 If we remember those times and places…where people have behaved magnificently, this gives us the energy to act… And if we do act, in however small a way, we don’t have to wait for some grand utopian future.
 The future in an infinite succession of presents, and to live now as we think human beings should live, in defiance of all that is bad around us, is itself a marvelous victory.”